-Please see page 35 for details of our approach to investing in and rewarding our workforce.
+Please see page 36 for details of our approach to investing in and rewarding our workforce and note 24 to the financial statements on page 165 for details of our employee share schemes.

 Acquisition of shares by EBT

 Acquisitions of shares by the ICG Employee Benefit Trust 2015 purchased during the year are as described in note 23 to the financial statements.